clairefuzzyelephant/clarity-eats/src/blog/koreaDay7-8.md

     />
 </div>

 The rest of the evening was spent walking around Ikseondong.
-We played a shooting game with those paper targets, and the lady even gave us two adorable bear plushie keychains for free (we showed up in a group of two guys and two girls and I think she thought we were on a double date).
+We played a shooting game with those paper targets, and the lady even gave us two adorable bear plushie keychains for free (we showed up in a group of two guys and two girls and I think she thought we were on a double date...).
 We passed by a dessert cafe called France Ange Dessert with a bunch of unique macaron flavors such as "apple mango" and "fig" and "tiramisu."
 I chose a peach (experimental) and a matcha (safe option), and both were delicious.

 <div>
     <img src="../images/koreaDay7-8/IMG_1142.jpg"